a nurse is planning care for a patient who follows the mormon belief system what modifications should the nurse include to meet mormon dietary practic

 Rationale: The correct answer is B: Offer non-caffeinated beverage options.
 Mormons avoid caffeinated beverages, so providing non-caffeinated options aligns with their religious practices.
 Choice A is incorrect because offering only vegetarian meal options is not a specific requirement of the Mormon dietary practices.
 Choice C is incorrect as kosher meals are associated with Jewish dietary laws, not specific to the Mormon belief system.
 Choice D is incorrect as limiting meat to only fish and poultry is not a specific dietary requirement for Mormons.

-2. A client is prescribed metronidazole for a bacterial infection.
-Which of the following should the nurse teach the client?
+2. A nurse is caring for a client who has acute pancreatitis.
+Which of the following laboratory findings should the nurse expect?

 Correct answer: A